What is the application process?

 How does the program serve students who are attempting to bring more entrepreneurial activity to their campuses?

-The program offers the Fellows guidance and support to drive change on their home campuses and increase student engagement with entrepreneurship, innovation, creativity, design thinking, and venture creation.
-During their six-week training, the Fellows connect with their new national student network, they learn to examine their campus entrepreneurship ecosystems to find the best places where they can make a difference, and they formulate action plans to implement their ideas.
-The program gives Fellows access to a national community of like-minded students, which allows them to learn from one another and provides opportunities to collaborate.
+The program offers the Fellows guidance and support to drive change on their home campuses and increase student engagement with entrepreneurship, innovation, creativity, and design thinking.
+During their six-week training, the Fellows connect with their new global student network, they learn to examine their campus entrepreneurship ecosystems to find the best places where they can make a difference, and they formulate action plans to implement their ideas.
+The program gives Fellows access to a global community of like-minded students, which allows them to learn from one another and provides opportunities to collaborate.
 In fact, many Fellows report that they’ve implemented activities and programs at their schools that they learned about from other Fellows.
-The program also gives Fellows access to entrepreneurs and thought leaders in academia and industry–from Epicenter as well as from around the country–who provide Fellows with hard-earned insights, opportunities for collaboration, and motivation for pursuing their passions.
-Most recently, during their March 2016 Meetup, the Fellows met with local young entrepreneurs as well as leaders from Google, Google X, Microsoft, SAP, Lucasfilm, Adobe, Autodesk, StartX, Draper University and many others.
+The program also gives Fellows access to entrepreneurs and thought leaders in academia and industry who provide Fellows with hard-earned insights, opportunities for collaboration, and motivation for pursuing their passions.
+Fellows have benefitted from connections with leaders from Stanford, Google, Microsoft, SAP, Lucasfilm, Adobe, Autodesk, StartX, Draper University and many others.

 What is the cost of the program?

 The University Innovation Fellows has a program fee of $4,000 for each group of 1 to 4 students at individual schools during each training cycle ($4,000 for 1-4 students; $8,000 for 5-8 students, etc).
 These groups of students are called Leadership Circles.